-* Will signage be put up to show the resident’s lane and the visitor’s lane?
+* Is signage up to show the resident’s lane and the visitor’s lane?

 - Yes.
 Signage has been put up that delineates the visitor’s lane from the resident’s lane.

-* Will there be fines for gate running and tailgating?
+* Are there fines for gate running and tailgating?

-- Yes, the gate system’s cameras can pick-up license plate numbers which Envera will use to identify vehicles who tailgate or try to run the gate.
+- Yes, the gate system’s cameras can pick-up license plate numbers which Envera will use to identify vehicles who tailgate or who run the gate.

 * What are the fees for gate running and tailgating?